 Inevitably, someone in your audience will recognize that you are only providing a selected view of the position of the company.

-You need to accept that will happen, and be prepared to defend your position professionally and passionately.
+You must accept that will happen and be prepared to defend your position professionally and passionately.

 Communicating bad news is not something any of us want to do.
 Unfortunately, at some point, you will be faced with a situation where you have to deliver unpleasant information to an audience.

 How the information is packaged and delivered will greatly influence the response of your audience.

 Using the techniques above to deliver a bad news presentation will enhance your reputation and, ultimately, your career.

 How Can You Present Bad News?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!